Plaid Cymru will process your data in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

 Process your application for membership and administration of your membership

-Contractual necessity and our legitimate interest in engaging with our membership base
+Contractual necessity and to engage with our membership base

 Send you information by post about fundraising activities to support the Party

-In pursuit of an activity that supports or promotes democratic engagement and our legitimate interests to raise funds for Plaid Cymru.
+In pursuit of an activity that supports or promotes democratic engagement and to raise funds for Plaid Cymru.